CallumBoase/knack-api-helper/README.md

 ```

 ## Initialization
-Once you have imported `knack-api-helper as KnackAPI` via one of the above messages, you're ready to use it.
+Once you have imported `knack-api-helper as KnackAPI` via one of the above methods, you're ready to use it.

 The first step is to initialize a new instance from the KnackAPI class.
 This can be done in one of two ways, depending what sort of authentication you want to use.